 Australia has a world class reputation for successful transplant outcomes, both in terms of survival rates of the recipients and in the number of organs that are able to be transplanted from each donor.

 Transplantation has dramatically improved the lives of recipients and enabled them to be active, healthy members of the community.
 There are significant cost benefits to transplants when compared with the ongoing cost of treatment for people requiring transplants

-When families remember discussing donation, they are more likely to consent to their loved one becoming a donor.
+When families know the donation decision of their family members, they are more likely to agree to their loved one becoming a donor.

-In Australia, organ transplantation waiting lists are kept for each transplantable organ - heart, lungs, kidneys, liver and pancreas.
+In Australia, organ transplantation waiting lists are kept for each transplantable organ - heart, lungs, kidneys, liver, intestine and pancreas.

 A person is put on a transplant waiting list when they have end-stage organ failure, all other treatments have failed and their medical specialist believes they will benefit from a transplant.

 Waiting times depend on the availability of suitable donated organs and the allocation of organs through the transplant waiting lists.
 While this is usually between six months and four years, it can be even longer.

 When a person is put on a transplant waiting list they receive support from a transplant coordinator, who keeps them - and their family - informed of developments and timelines.

 When a match is found, the transplant coordinator arranges for any necessary tests or scans, and coordinates the surgical team.